 Parents return and spend time talking to staff about the morning’s activities.
 A home/schoolbook will go between home and nursery and, in addition, parents are welcome to ‘phone to speak with any member of staff at the centre.

 When children stay for lunch followed by an afternoon session, they will experience a music session and a movement/relaxation session and may also carry out a cookery or gardening activity.

 Things You Need

 There are a few items it may be useful to send with your child to Circle

-- Wellington boots (labeled) – except in (dry!)
+- Wellington boots (labelled) – except in (dry!)
 Summer term

 - Complete change of clothes – all labelled, including socks and shoes